codesyntax/bitakora/docs/index.rst

 Welcome to Bitakora's documentation!
 ####################################

-Djngo Bitakora is an Open source blog community management system based on the django framework.
+Bitakora is an Open source blog community management system based on the django framework.

 Getting Started
 ===============